-In response to COVID-19, we have made the difficult decision to close our neighborhood centers to non-essential business until May 4.
+In response to COVID-19 and circumstances surrounding the death of George Floyd, we have made the difficult decision to close our neighborhood centers until further notice.
 However, many of our programs and services are still available to the community.

 Please read below for more information about our ongoing programs and services, and contact your local neighborhood center if you have any questions.